Our Defamation of Character Lawyer Defends Your Reputation

 When you are the target of defamation, it is not always possible to sue.
 There are limits to the types of statement that give rise to liability.
 These limits include the following:

 Statements of Opinion Are Protected.
 Generally, statements of opinion are protected by the First Amendment.
-However, when a statement of opinion implies a fact basis, and that fact basis is not clearly articulated in the statement, the statement may be considered defamatory.
+However, when a statement of opinion implies a fact basis, and that fact basis is not clearly articulated in the statement, the statement may potentially be considered defamatory.

 Government Officials Are Protected.
 Government entities cannot be sued for defamation, and government employees cannot be sued for defamation if the defamatory statements are made while the employee is acting within the course and scope of their job duties.